How can robots create art?

 Does robot art invalidate human generated art?

 Art can be appreciated on many levels – technique mastery, aesthetics, and even from a personal connection with the artist (ask any parent with their child’s artwork taped to the refrigerator).
 The camera didn’t invalidate the portrait artist as the portrait artist was often trying to capture a deeper emotion that a perfect copy of the sitter.
 However, the camera opened up a whole new form of art – photography.
 Likewise, human generate art will always be highly respected not only for its creativity but in our shared human experience.
 While we may be impressed by AI chess software, we are thrilled and impressed by human grandmasters.

 That being said, robots and AI will enable artist to attempt art that are perhaps intellectually or physically more ambition than before.
 AI advances in human mimicry or extension might also affect the fundamental connection between the artwork and those who interact with it.

 While this contest can be though a “John Henry” moment where we are investigating the fuzzy, less analytical, comparisons between human and machine, in art, there are no losers.
 We all win when we see something beautiful.

 Why a robot art competition NOW?

 There are several trends that are converging that makes the timing right for this competition.
-First, as there is growing access to inexpensive yet powerful robots (see 7Bot on Kickstarter), we are at a point where robots will become commonplace.
+First, as there is growing access to inexpensive yet powerful robots, we are at a point where robots will become commonplace.
 It’s a bit similar to getting critical mass to easy online tools for creating web pages.
 Once there is access, people can become more creative.
-Second, computer processing speed and advancements in AI, especially in image processing and object recognition, will enable the software that controls robots to think in ways similar to humans (here’s a short summary).
+Second, computer processing speed and advancements in AI, especially in image processing and object recognition, will enable the software that controls robots to think in ways similar to humans.

 Where is this competition headed?